 At over 253,000 ft2 (total area), Hayward Baker's soil nail wall is believed to be the largest single permanent soil nail wall in North America.

-The Texas Rangers baseball organization undertook construction of the $1.1 billion Globe Life Field stadium to replace the existing nearby Globe Life Park.
+The Texas Rangers baseball organization undertook construction of Globe Life Field stadium to replace the existing nearby Globe Life Park.
 Like Globe Life Park, ground conditions at the new stadium site were within the Woodbine Formation composed of sands, clays, sandstones, shales, and alluvium deposits.
 Maximum excavation depth was 85 ft.

 The project was on an accelerated schedule to be ready for the 2020 baseball season.
 Fractures in the rock strata, the presence of very dense boulders requiring partial removal, the relatively corrosive nature of the soils, and the rectilinear perimeter wall design presented significant construction challenges.
 Also, a sanitary sewer located directly adjacent to the north wall impeded soil nail installation.